 Italy is an incredible year-round destination that offers everything from gastronomical delights to art and history in spades.
 Whether you’re planning to visit the bustling cities, quaint villages, or natural settings, make sure you’ve chosen a sim card for Italy that won’t let you down.

 Want another kind of sim card?
 Check out the revolutionary new Nomad e-sim, an app-based sim card covering over 100 countries that can be organised before you leave home!
+Another option is to look at the Spanish based HolaFly which offers similar worldwide coverage.

 Was this article helpful?
 We love to hear from you, so please share your experiences with us in the comments below.